cekrem/cekrem.github.io/content/posts/devplan.md

 ## Context

-I've been at [Vipps](https://vipps.io) since 2018, mostly doing work that now belongs in the "Merchant Core" team.
+I've been at [Vipps MobilePay](https://vippsmobilepay.com) since 2018, mostly doing work that now belongs in the "Merchant Core" team.
 I created a few small backend services from scratch (a very fun QR code generator, to name one), deprecated a few others ( let's not name those ever again...), helped kick off the Vipps Design System and most significantly worked on the Vipps Merchant Portal and on automating merchant signup, risk analysis and onboarding.
 I've hosted a Vipps Community Of